Mahamurahti/React-Roadmap/README.md

 # React-Roadmap
 Series of exercises to learn React.
-This repository follows the roadmap created by [Adam Golab](https://github.com/adam-golab/react-developer-roadmap), which can be seen below.
+This repository loosely follows the roadmap created by [Adam Golab](https://github.com/adam-golab/react-developer-roadmap), which can be seen below.

 ![alt text](https://github.com/adam-golab/react-developer-roadmap/blob/master/roadmap.png "React Roadmap")